mediafactory/DeuSu/README.md

 versions of Delphi.
 Please see the notes below about compiling with FreePascal for Linux and Windows.

-New development will be done for FreePascal only.
+New development will be done for FreePascal only!
+This is what I use nowadays.

 Sorry for the quality of most of the code.
 Big parts of it were written 15 years ago when I was still young and stupid. :)